 At Maternelle and CP level, the children concentrate on oral language through song, stories and the bespoke activity workbook.
 This looks at themes which the children would see if they were studying in the UK.
 We also introduce phonics in a very low key way.

 Collège students are exposed to poetry, drama and literature appropriate to their level and are encouraged in project work such as newsletters, podcasts etc.

 At all levels, language is crucial in the learning process.
 The children learn about language and also through language.
 The children learn to communicate and socialise and are exposed to both factual and fictional texts.

-We have had a great amount of succes with our students in these exams.
+We have had a great amount of success with our students in these exams.
+Every year well over 90% of our students are getting into their first-choice schools, including Massillon, Alsacienne, Sévigné, La Tour, and the international sections in the public schools (Balzac, Camille See, Montaigne, Voltaire, Maurice Ravel).
 While we cannot guarantee entrance to these schools, working within a structured academic English-speaking environment on a weekly basis definitely improves your child’s chances - especially from an early age.
-She must also be motivated to learn during our classes and want to join such a school.
+Our Exam Preparation classes, weeklong camps and bootcamps are also great resources to leverage.
+Lastly, your child must be motivated to learn during our classes and want to join such a school.